skupperproject/refdog/input/concepts/connector.md

 <section>

-A connector binds target workloads in the local site to listeners in remote sites.
+Binds target workloads in the local site to listeners in remote sites.

 </section>